sitepilot/stack/README.md

 * **MariaDB** - Installed when `database_type` is set to `mariadb`.
 * **Valkey** - Installed when `cache_type` is set to `valkey`.
 * **WordPress** - Installed when `container_type` is set to `wordpress`.

+If software does not need to be installed, it will be automatically removed from the container.